strikerdlm/ROBD2_GUI/README.md

 ## About

 The ROBD2 Diagnostic Interface is a comprehensive tool for monitoring, calibrating, and analyzing data from ROBD2 devices.
-It provides real-time visualization of critical parameters, data logging capabilities, and diagnostic tools for aerospace physiology training.
+It provides real-time visualization of critical parameters, advanced gas calculations, data logging capabilities, and diagnostic tools for aerospace physiology training.

 ### Author
 **Diego Malpica MD**